guangyusong/tano-agent-demo/README.md

 2. Open `http://localhost:3000` in your web browser
 3. Enter your Tano Agent API Key
 4. Create a new agent or select an existing one
+5. Choose between voice or text mode using the session type buttons
+6. For voice mode:
-5. Start a session with the selected agent
+   - Start a session with the selected agent
-6. Connect to the room to begin voice interaction
+   - Connect to the room to begin voice interaction
+7. For text mode:
+   - Start a text session with the selected agent
+   - Type messages in the chat input and press Enter or click Send
+   - View the conversation history in the chat window

+## Features

+### Voice Mode
+- Real-time voice communication using LiveKit
+- Audio visualization
+- Participant tracking
+- Microphone mute/unmute controls

+### Text Mode
+- Real-time text chat with agents
+- Chat history display
+- Typing indicators
+- Session management

 ## LiveKit Integration

-This demo uses LiveKit for real-time audio communication.
+The voice mode uses LiveKit for real-time audio communication.
 The following LiveKit SDKs are available for different platforms:

 - [LiveKit Client SDK for JavaScript](https://github.com/livekit/client-sdk-js) - Used in this web demo
 - [LiveKit Client SDK for Unity](https://github.com/livekit/client-sdk-unity) - For building voice agents in Unity applications